asgardphp/docs/framework.md

 Due to dependency injection, you can modify or even replace any of this service with your own.

-Services are available through the services container, often called $app.
+Services are available through the services container, often called container.
 In a controller, it is accessible through:

 	$db = $this->app['db'];